torbendury/torbendury.github.io/_posts/2022-01-22-setup-nginx-as-reverse-proxy.md

 ## Installation

-The installation is quite simple, lets get started.
+The installation is quite simple, let's get started.
 Take this as an example for Debian'ish systems with `apt` installed.

 First, update your local package index and upgrade any packages which are already installed on your machine: